fergustaylor/fergustaylor/README.md

 I'm interested in Plastic Surgery and Medical Education, and I learned to code at Medical School.

+You can find me on Twitter [@ferguswtaylor](https://twitter.com/ferguswtaylor)

+Or see more of my work at [fergustaylor.github.io](https://fergustaylor.github.io/)

 <!--
 #### Some things I'm proud of: